Glossary

 u

-Unleavened refers to a kind of bread that is made without the benefit of leavening agents also known as raising agents.
-The most popular of these agents being yeast, but other agents include ginger beer, kefir and the staple of the COVID 19 baker, sourdough starter.
+Unleavened refers to a type of bread made without the benefit of leavening agents, known as raising agents.
+The most popular of these agents is yeast, but other agents include ginger beer, kefir, and sourdough starter…(more

 v